kruize/autotune/design/KruizePromQL.md

 The following are the available Kruize methods that you can monitor:

-- `genratePlots`: methode to generate plots for all terms.
+- `generatePlots`: Method to generate box plot metrics for all terms.

 Sample Output: